Polpetta/RedditToTelegram/README.md

 <h3>Installation</h3>

 It's very simple to deploy your own RTT bot.
-First of all you need to have a Reddit account and a Telegram bot (you can create it writing to the BotFather).
-Docker and docker-compose are strong prerequisites, but they're not mandatory.
+First of all you need to have a
+<a href="https://www.reddit.com/">Reddit</a> account and a Telegram bot (you
+can create it writing to the BotFather).
+<a href="https://www.docker.com/">Docker</a> and docker-compose are strong
+prerequisites, but they're not mandatory.
+If you're not going to use Docker, you'll need also a working <a href="https://redis.io/">Redis</a> installation.
 Now clone
 the repository:
 <br>